homedepot/spingo/monitoring-alerting/README.md

 - Google CloudSQL gets less than 20 calls per second for 3 minutes or more
 - Google CloudSQL Failover Replica lags 60 seconds for 1 minute or more

+## Prerequisites

+You must create a Stackdriver workspace or add your Google Cloud Project to an existing workspace (not covered here)

+### Create a Stackdriver Workspace if it doesn't yet exist

+You can go [here](https://app.google.stackdriver.com/accounts/create) to create a new workspace.
+After creation, you then switch to the new workspace.

 ## Setup Notification Channels
 Using the UI, you can setup notification channels as below: